stackbit-projects/ultra-primrose-9dd8f/content/about.md

       relativeUrl: true
 layout: page
 ---
 Vinson Ciawandy is a Data Scientist from Indonesia.
-He begun his Data Science journey in 2017, when one of the biggest E-commerce company came to the college to gave workshop about Data Analytics.
+He begun his Data Science journey in 2017, when one of the biggest E-commerce company came to the campus to gave workshop about Data Analytics.
 Now, he works as a Data Scientist in the same company who introduced him to Data Science.

 ## Work Experience
 ---